jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ## May the Twig force be with you

 Most of the time when you are going to need some advanced manipulations in the view, go look how to do it using [Twig](http://twig.sensiolabs.org/).
-For instance let's say the you want to get the latest post of your blog, one could go search if Sculpin got something that do that, but you can achieve the wanted result by just using the [First](http://twig.sensiolabs.org/doc/filters/first.html) filter like so:
+For instance let's say the you want to get the latest post of your blog, one could go search if Sculpin got something that does that, but you can achieve the wanted result by just using the [First](http://twig.sensiolabs.org/doc/filters/first.html) filter like so:

 ```.language-twig
 {% verbatim %}{% data.post|first %}{% endverbatim %}
 ```

-Check the file **source/_partials/layout/related.twig** to see the implementation of **Related article** functionality.
+Check the file **source/_partials/layout/related.twig** to see the implementation of **Related articles** functionality.

 ## Configuration variables

-Configuration files come in handy when you wants to re-use a value across your website without breaking the DRY principal, they can be accessed from the global **site** variable, can be also used as a flag to activate or dis activate features on the fly.
-Notice how I used the **show_related** flag in **source/_partials/layout/related.twig** to enable/disable the show related articles functionality.
+Configuration files come in handy when you wants to re-use a value across your website without breaking the DRY principal, they can be accessed from the global **site** variable.
+They can be also used as a flag to activate or deactivate features on the fly.
+Notice how I used the **show_related** flag in **source/_partials/layout/related.twig** to enable/disable the related articles functionality.

 ```.language-twig
 {% verbatim %}{% if site.show_related %}